Fake Loan App List (2026 – Apps Banned or Flagged in India)

 What is the “fake loan app list”? +

-The fake loan app list is a set of mobile lending apps that have been flagged for unauthorised operations, high hidden charges, misuse of personal data, or harassment during recovery.
-These apps often operate outside regulatory norms.
+The fake loan app list refers to mobile lending apps that have been flagged through regulatory warnings, enforcement actions, or user complaints for unauthorised operations, hidden charges, misuse of personal data, or harassment during loan recovery.
+These apps typically operate outside regulated lending norms in India.

-How do I know if a loan app is fake? +
+How can I identify if a loan app is fake? +

-What are the dangers of using a fake loan app? +
+What are the risks of using a fake loan app? +

 How can I get a safe loan without falling for fake apps? +